aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 -   **Identifies the sentiment of what customers are saying**: uses contextual semantic search to understand the nature of online discussions
 -   **Determines if images associated with your brand contain unsafe content**: detects unsafe and negative imagery in content
 -   **Helps customers identify insights in near real-time**: you can use a visualization dashboard to better understand context, threats, and opportunities almost instantly

+This solution deploys an AWS CloudFormation template that supports both Twitter and RSS feeds as data source options for ingestion, but the solution can be customized to aggregate other social media platforms and internal enterprise systems.

 For a detailed solution deployment guide, refer to [Discovering Hot Topics using Machine Learning](https://aws.amazon.com/solutions/implementations/discovering-hot-topics-using-machine-learning)